arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/anomaly-detection-application-note/content.md

 Building upon this foundation, several enhancements can further improve the motor anomaly detection system:

 - **Multi-Sensor Fusion**: Integrate additional sensors such as temperature, current or acoustic sensors to provide a more complete view of motor health and improve detection accuracy.
-The Modulino Movement's built-in gyroscope can provide additional motion analysis capabilities.
+The onboard IMU's built-in gyroscope can provide additional motion analysis capabilities.
 - **Wireless Communication**: Add wireless connectivity using the onboard LoRa module to enable remote monitoring and integration with existing plant systems.
 - **Advanced Analysis**: Implement data logging for trend analysis, industrial protocol integration for SCADA systems or multi-class fault classification to distinguish between different types of motor problems.